Tox/Tox-Docs/index.rst

 ---------
 Tox is currently in Alpha and we hope you report any bugs you may see.

-You can download a Tox client `here <https://wiki.tox.im/Binaries>`_.
+You can download a Tox client `here <https://wiki.tox.im/Binaries>`_., or you can learn how to compile one below.

-Instructions for compiling it yourself are in the developers section.

 Need help with Tox?
 Send an email to support@tox.im